The Doctrine of the Mean 中庸

 (4) Treating my friends as I expect my friends to treat me.

 In the putting into practice of virtue or the taking care of speech, if there is somewhere where I am deficient, I certainly endeavor further.
 If there is excess, I do not dare to merely expend it.
-His words reflecting his actions, his actions reflecting his words—how can this Superior Man not be sincere through and through?
+His words reflecting his actions, his actions reflecting his words—how can this Noble Man not be sincere through and through?

-14. The Superior Man acts accepting his own situation.
+14. The Noble Man acts accepting his own situation.
 He does not hope to be somewhere else.
 When he is in a position of fame and fortune, he acts within fame and fortune.
 When in a position of poverty and low status, he acts within poverty and low status.
 When dwelling with uncultured tribes, he acts as if he is with uncultured tribes.
 When he is in stress and difficulty, he acts from within stress and difficulty.
-There is no place where the Superior Man is not completely himself.
+There is no place where the Noble Man is not completely himself.

 When in a high position, he does not step on those below him.
 When in a low position, he does not drag down those above him.
 Correcting yourself and not expecting things from others, you will not create resentments.
 You will not resent Heaven above, nor blame men below.

-15. The Way of the Superior Man can be compared to traveling: To go far, you must start from close by.
+15. The Way of the Noble Man can be compared to traveling: To go far, you must start from close by.
 It can be compared to climbing: To go high, you must start from down low.
 The Book of Odes says:

 The Happy union with wife and children